CMRemix/CHANGELOGS/Weekly_Changelog.md

     Merge remote-tracking branch 'CM/cm-12.1' into cm-12.1

-project packages/providers/ThemesProvider/
-commit d1c089d471e41ba9216834c37f7e9380ff4b1212
-Author: d34d <clark@cyngn.com>
-Date:   Thu Apr 23 09:16:29 2015 -0700

-    Don't assume all default components come from one package

-    When uninstalling a theme, we check for any components that may have been applied from that theme and change them back to the default.
-    It is possible the default theme does not have all the components that need to be returned to defaults which causes the mixnmatch table to be out of sync.
-This patch uses the default components map to correctly set the components to the correct default, which can include components from System theme.

-    Change-Id: I78cbe874110d32998969b56dd9076f1439e61664
-    REF: LETTUCE-245

 project packages/services/Telecomm/
-commit 446e65b7bd5d9a36f1cba8967bfc58164baa3b87
-Merge: bbefc63 c1f0ec2
-Author: ZION959 <ziontran@gmail.com>
-Date:   Thu Apr 23 14:19:16 2015 -0700

-    Merge remote-tracking branch 'CM/cm-12.1' into cm-12.1

 commit ef6be14d04fb8741e73d0f1c0cf7c7b428f8e84c
 Author: Michael Bestas <mikeioannina@gmail.com>
 Date:   Sat Apr 25 01:16:03 2015 +0300